Live and Dangerous: Recording

 By the mid-1970s, Thin Lizzy had stabilised around its founding members – singer and bassist Phil Lynott and drummer Brian Downey – and guitarists Scott Gorham and Brian Robertson.
 The band had scored hit singles and developed a strong live following, including headlining the Reading Festival.
 Robertson had briefly left the band in 1977 but subsequently returned.

 The group planned to make a new studio album at the start of 1978, helmed by producer Tony Visconti, with whom they had created the successful Bad Reputation.
 However, Visconti had a very tight schedule and had committed to producing albums for other artists, so Lynott suggested they instead spend two weeks together compiling a live album.

 The band and Visconti listened to over 30 hours of archive recordings, looking for the best performances.
 The album's sleeve notes credit two concerts as its source: Hammersmith Odeon, London, England on 14 November 1976 (part of the tour for Johnny the Fox, released earlier that year), and Seneca College Fieldhouse, Don Mills, Toronto, Ontario, Canada on 28 October 1977 (part of the tour for Bad Reputation).

 Visconti later revealed that shows at the Tower Theater, Philadelphia on 20 and 21 October 1977, a week earlier than the Toronto gig, had also been recorded.
 The band had listened to the Hammersmith tapes shortly after recording and agreed that the performances sounded better than the studio versions.
 Thin Lizzy biographer Mark Putterford believes the majority of recordings on the finished album are from the Hammersmith show.
 Visconti later said the performance of "Southbound" came from a soundcheck before one of the Philadelphia gigs, with the audience reaction dubbed from another song.

 On the album, the band segues immediately from "Cowboy Song" into "The Boys Are Back in Town", on the line "a cowboy's life is the life for me" – the last chord of the former was the first of the latter, although their studio versions were recorded as separate songs.
 This segue remained a staple of the band's setlist for the rest of their career, and examples can be found on other live releases.
 The band had rearranged "Still in Love with You" to be slower and more emotional than the original studio version, and the version on Live and Dangerous was considered by Putterford the highlight of Lynott's musical career.

-"That was us at our best," observed guitarist Scott Gorham, "before the bad drugs came in."
+"That was us at our best," observed Gorham, "before the bad drugs came in."

 To promote the album, the group filmed a gig at the Rainbow Theatre, London on 29 March 1978 for a television broadcast.
 However, this was cancelled and the footage went unaired.